liviuvj/sentiment-analysis-platform/README.md

 # Introduction

-This project focuses on building a Big Data Platform for Sentiment Analysis completely dockerized and modular.
+This project focuses on building a Big Data Platform for Sentiment Analysis completely scalable, dockerized and modular.
 The following diagram describes the technologies used in the architecture of the platform:

 <div align="center">
     <img src="./docs/img/platform-architecture-basic.png" alt="BISENTYS Logo" width="550"/>
 </div>

-# How to install
+# Installation guide

+This process will take some time since all the services need to be deployed and configured first.

 1. Create Python virtual environment and activate it.